Max-Vassilev/JavaScript/README.md

 # JavaScript
 Here I will post some JS codes.
-Most.
 They include basic JS syntax, DOM events and HTTP requests.